 Just don’t sew through the tape because it will gum up your needle.

 This tape is really good also for sewing zippers on leather, for making hems on leather garments, and for opening seam allowances.
 The tape has a backing paper which you have to peel off after you have positioned the tape.

 Tools for cutting leather

 You can’t use pins when cutting pattern pieces from leather.
 Use pattern weights or scotch tape instead to hold the pattern in place.
-I have a big collection of stone figurines so I use them mostly.
+I have a big collection of stone figurines so I use mostly them.
 To transfer pattern markings I use just a regular pen and use all my patterns already with seam allowances.

 Also, it’s impossible to sew leather without using glue.
 You will need it for keeping seam allowances open, for finishing darts and hems and many other things.
 What is the best adhesive for leather?
 I use this one: “The ultimate!
 The only non-toxic, water-based super glue”.

 Want to see these tools in action?
 Check out my tutorial “How to make a leather purse”!

 Select a slightly longer straight stitch length (around 3 -3.5 mm, 1/8″ if your machine has imperial units).
 Too short a stitch length is no good because you will make more holes in the leather weakening the piece and a stitch length too long is no good either because it will leave big distances between holes; it is not beautiful and the longer the stitch, the weaker the seam.
 3 – 3.5 is just right.